-Common Garage Door Industry Terms to know in the Field for Dealers and Installers
+Common Garage Door Terms to Know For Dealer and Installers

 We want to help you get familiar with some of the numerous industry-specific terms and definitions that you as a dealer/installer will need to know in the field.
 This glossary of terms will be looking at the most common terms you would use on a daily basis.

 Wire Size: The diameter of the wire used to manufacture a spring.
 To learn more about different wire types check out this resource.